spotinst/help/src/docs/ocean/features/log-integration-with-azure-blob.md

 ```
 >**Note**: If you want to monitor multiple Ocean clusters, repeat the procedure for each cluster.
 The log file name format (described below) allows you to distinguish between the logs from different clusters.

+##  Log Files

+Each Ocean log file on the container in the defined storage account takes three minutes of logging and has the following format for the filename:

+`accountId_oceanId_oceanName_startDate.log`

+For example, a filename would look like:

+`act-12345_o-12345678_cluster.k8s.com_2021-08-18T08:06:00Z.log`